This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Double the Donation’s auto-submission functionality is a groundbreaking development in the world of matching gifts and corporate partnerships.
 And it can aid nonprofit fundraising in a few key ways.

-It’s also a lesser administrative workload for the nonprofit and business sides of things and allows each group to make a larger impact than they could have otherwise.
+It also reduces the administrative workload for the nonprofit and business, which allows each group to make a larger impact.
 Not to mention, auto-submission capabilities include improved reporting practices, complete with new data points that allow organizations to better track matches through the process.

 Introducing Custom Matching Gift Partnerships